angelAL2910/SatMapper/README.md

 ### SatMapper Description of Workflow ###

-SatMapper

-* Data Collection Phase
-* Parsing of miscrosatellite loci file
+Satmapper requires few steps in order to genotype microsatellites

+* Generating template file: The template file is a TSV file (tab separated values) containing positions and coordinates of the microsatellites you are interested in.
+You can use software like [TRF](http://tandem.bu.edu/trf/trf.html), but you will need to convert tohe output to the format used in SatMapper (described below)
-* Bait construction and indexing (baits allow mining of variable repeat lengths, whilst still benefitting from the speed of bowite.)
+* Bait construction and indexing (baits allow mining of variable repeat lengths, whilst still benefitting from the speed of bowite.): Creation if bait chromosomes that will be used to fish the reads containig microsatellites.
-* Alignment and Scoring of Fasq reads and database population
+* Alignment and Scoring of Fasq reads and database population.
+* Genotyping: Command line user interface that allows to query the database and get information about the genotypes calculated for every microsatellite.
+* Data visualization

 ### Requirements ###